 The Sunny Side of “Marpl” may induce a short squeeze.
 April is, in a word, good.
 Week 2 of April should be the best comp week of the quarter.
 Last year, Easter Sunday was in March week 5 (March 27, 2016) versus April week 3 (April 16, 2017) this year.
 April week 2 reads should, in most cases, be “Deeper” due to the Easter shift.
 Retailers typically run their most aggressive/deepest promos during the height of Spring Breaks (generally the two weeks before Easter).
 The shift of Easter/Spring Break is most relevant for children and teen retailers due to the associated spring break holidays and can represent over 1000 bps of comp shift from March to April.
 While the April benefit is circumstantial and should be discounted in stock prices, we caution that the historically-high short positions across the sector could cause a near-term trading squeeze.
 For March, 41% of retailers in the sector have a short position above 15%.

 Search Coverage List, Models & Reports

-Introducing a New Metric: Retail Earnings Quality ("REQ") Score.
-WSM received an REQ Score of 6 out of 10.
-Beginning this quarter, we are introducing a new quality-of-earnings metric that we call the Retail Earnings Quality Score.
+New Metric: Retail Earnings Quality ("REQ") Score.
+Beginning this quarter, we introduced a new quality-of-earnings metric that we call the Retail Earnings Quality Score.
 We rank a retailer on a scale from 0 to 10, with 10 points representing "perfect" earnings quality.
 Our REQ Score assesses the health and quality of a retailer's quarterly earnings report by assigning point values on eight criteria.
-See page 3 of this note for our criteria.
+Please see page 5 of this note for additional details on our criteria.

 - next →